RenatoHS/guide_survie_osstidburn/12-comite_securite.Rmd

 If you need help, you can find us at Safety HQ.
 You can find the location on the map.

-<h2><span>RANGERS</span></h2>
+<h2><span>RANGERS & FIRST AID</span></h2>

 Rangers are volunteer sober participants that are here to help you in case of problems or emergencies.
-You can usually spot them wearing a forest green shirt and/or a green light.
+You can usually spot them wearing a forest green vest and/or a green light.
 They patrol in groups of two and are equipped with radios so they can communicate more quickly with other teams if needed.

+The First Aid team can be easily recognized by their blue jackets adorned with a cross.
+They can be reached by radio or otherwise met patrolling l'osstidburn.

-The First Aid volunteers are on call and can be reached by radio, especially via the Rangers.
-If you feel caught in an uncomfortable situation, the Rangers and First Aid will be there to support you.
+If you feel caught in an uncomfortable situation, the Rangers and First Aid team will be there to support you.
 Sanctuary volunteers can also accommodate you and provide you with a more secure, well-lit and weatherproof space.

 <h2><span>SANCTUARY</span></h2>